|Version:||Date of Review:||History:|

 VII.
 Concepts and Acronyms

-- Sustainable Development: This is the development which meets present needs without compromising the capacity of the future generations meeting their own needs.
+- Sustainable Development: development that meets the needs of the present without compromising the ability of future generations to meet their own needs.

-- Private Social Investment: Private social investment is the voluntary transfer of private funds, in a planned, monitored and systematic manner targeting social, environmental and cultural projects of public interest.
+- Private Social Development: voluntary transfer of private resources in a planned, monitored and systematic way to social, environmental and cultural projects of public interest.

-- Stakeholders: These represent all relevant types of public with interests in the company, or also, individuals or entities assuming any type of direct or indirect risk towards the company.
-Amongst others, we point out: shareholders, employees, society, customers, suppliers, lenders, governments, and regulators, competitors, press, means of payment users and non-governmental organizations.
+- Stakeholders: all relevant public with interests relevant to the company or persons or entities that take some type of risk, direct or indirect, before the society, such as shareholders, investors, employees, society, customers, suppliers, creditors, government and regulatory bodies, competitors, press, users of payment methods and non-profit organizations.

 It shall be incumbent upon the Company’s Board of Directors to amend this Policy whenever necessary.

-This Policy takes effect on the date of its approval by the Board of Directors and revokes any contrary rules and procedures.
+This Policy will become effective as of its date of approval by the Board of Directors and revokes any documents, unless otherwise states.